Army Hearing Loss Compensation

 Time limits in making hearing loss claims

-There are strict time limits in place when it comes to making claims for military hearing loss.
+There are strict time limits in place when it comes to army hearing loss claims.
 This limitation period is 3 years from the injury date or as in most cases, 3 years of becoming aware that your hearing was damaged by exposure to noise.

 If you are unsure about whether you can claim due to a limitation issue, we would encourage you to call our solicitors who are experts in this complex area of law.